tsclausing/puzzles/README.md

 * Example: "yarmdahaeltltibaml"

 You are given a list of possible words in the sentence.
-* The dictionary includes, at a minimum, ("little", "a", "had", "lamb", "mary")
+* The words include, at a minimum, the words in the sentence: ("little", "a", "had", "lamb", "mary")

 Write an algorithm which accepts the scrambled sentence and the list of words to produce the original sentence with spaces and un-shuffled words.